huzvar/docker-light-baseimage/docs/README.md

 # 📄 Documentation

-See full documentation and complete feature list on osixia/light-baseimage [documentation website.](https://opensource.osixia.net/containers/images/light-baseimage)
+See full documentation and complete feature list on [osixia/baseimage documentation website.](https://opensource.osixia.net/containers/images/baseimage)

 Or for the more adventurous go directly to the [🎨 examples](examples).